Skip to main content

 GoalYou want both options to expire worthless.
 For example, you collected $1 up front, and if it expires worth $0, then you keep that $1.

 Market outlookOpinionated.
-Credit spreads are best used in neutral or moderately directional markets.
+Credit spreads are most effective in neutral or moderately directional markets.

 Risk/reward profileMaximum loss: your loss is the difference between the strike prices minus the credit you received.
 Maximum profit: limited to the cash you received at the start (the net credit).
 You can never make more than that initial payment.